On the optimal sets in P\'olya and Makai type inequalities: Introduction

-About the shape optimization issue, there are two acclaimed inequalities for which the ball is the optimum when a measure constraint is imposed.
+Concerning shape optimization issue, there are two acclaimed inequalities for which the ball is the optimum when a measure constraint is imposed.
 Let $\Omega$ be any open set in $\mathbb R^n$ with finite Lebesgue measure and $B$ any ball.
-Then, the first one is the \textit{Saint Venant inequality}, conjectured in \cite{stvenant}, stated in the following scaling invariant way
+Then, the first one is the \textit{de Saint-Venant inequality}, conjectured in \cite{stvenant} and proved in \cite{PTR48}, stated in the following scaling invariant way

 where $\abs{\Omega}$ is the Lebesgue measure of $\Omega$.
-The second one is the \textit{Faber-Krahn inequality}, for which we have
+The second one is the \textit{Faber-Krahn inequality}, see \cite{Faber1923,Krahn1925}, for which we have